tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 * Fast clock for time simulation with option to locally start and stop simulation.
 * Fast clock administration for setting game length, fast clock speed etc.
 * Progressive web app support, is installable on local device.
-* User interface supports english, german, dutch, polish, danish, norwegian (no and nn) and swedish.
+* User interface supports english, german, dutch, polish, czech, italian, danish, swedish, finnish and norwegian.
 * Configurable default settings when running locally.

 ## Cloud version
 The clock is available as a *cloud version* that can support many simultaniuos running clocks.
 Just change name of a clock, set a new password and apply the new settings.
 Users select clock name in the registration page.
 The *Demo* clocks password cannot be protected, but password for all other clocks are only visible for users that can administrer the clock.

-NOTE: The cloud version requires at least one client that requests time for one of the clocks.
-If no clients requests time, after a while the server app will be recycled, which means that all clocks are deleted except for the *Demo* clock.

 ## User functions
 If a user register their name or station name and optionally a user password (if required), they can do the follwoing: